PayPal Holdings Inc. (PYPL) – Don’t Be So Quick to Call it Dead

 PayPal Holdings Inc. (PYPL): Who are the competitors?

-The company’s main competitors (and peers) include Apple Inc. (AAPL) that is trading 1.48% up over the past 12 months and Alphabet Inc. (GOOG) that is -27.69% lower over the same period.
-Alphabet Inc. (GOOGL) is -28.00% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Apple Inc. (AAPL) that is trading -3.93% down over the past 12 months and Alphabet Inc. (GOOG) that is -29.41% lower over the same period.
+Alphabet Inc. (GOOGL) is -29.48% down on the 1-year trading charts.